 Beyond the Call: Celebrating Acts of Bravery and Compassion

-Twenty-five Calgarians were honoured for their bravery and decisive actions at a recognition event hosted by the Calgary Fire Department at Fort Calgary today.
+Sixteen Calgarians were honoured for their bravery and decisive actions at a recognition event hosted by the Calgary Fire Department today.
 Fire Chief Steve Dongworth awarded the courageous recipients with certificates of Appreciation, Recognition and medals of Commendation.
-The recipients were nominated by citizens and members of the Fire Department for their contribution during incidents in the last two years.
+The recipients were nominated by citizens and members of the Calgary Fire Department for their contribution during incidents in 2019 and 2020.

 “Making our City safer is something we strive to do at the Calgary Fire Department every day,” says Chief Dongworth.
 “It’s our mission to serve the community through excellence in prevention, education, protection and emergency response.
 However, we can’t execute that mission without assistance from members of our community.”